-The Tuning layer While correctness of an NVIDIA CUDA program is easy to achieve, the optimal exploitation of the GPU computational capabilities is much more complicated than traditional
+The Tuning layer While correctness of an NVIDIA CUDA program is easy to achieve, the optimal exploitation of the GPU computational capabilities is much more complicated than in traditional CPU cores.
+Usually, it requires an extensive CUDA programming experience.
+Some examples of code tuning strategies are the choice

 Figure 2.
 Sequential (left) vs concurrent execution (right) of several kernels.
-When the total needed threads of a kernel surpasses the maximum GPU active threads (like kernel 2), CUDA driver is the responsible of splitting it into two sequential steps.
+When the total needed threads of a kernel surpass the maximum GPU active threads (number of concurrent threads supported by each Streaming Multiprocessor (SM) \times number of SMs) CUDA driver is the responsible of splitting it into two sequential steps.